Juno Temple

 Juno Temple in The Brass Teapot

-Among Juno's works in 2012, it's worth mentioning the action film "The Dark Knight Rises," which ranked second in box office revenues for midnight screenings on its opening day in the US (after the fantasy film "Harry Potter and the Deathly Hallows: Part 2").
-She played Jen, a neighbor and friend of Catwoman, portrayed by Anne Hathaway.
+Juno's 2012 highlights include "The Dark Knight Rises," which scored the second-biggest midnight opening in US box office history (behind only "Harry Potter and the Deathly Hallows: Part 2").
+She played Jen, Catwoman's neighbor and ally, opposite Anne Hathaway.

 A still from The Dark Knight Rises